bgarlow/oauthToolkit/README.md

 ## What does it do?

----
 - Uses the Okta APIs to gather information about your Okta tenant, including: all authorization servers and the list of supported scopes that are listed in the public metadata for the auth server (.well-known/oauth-authorization-server) and all OAuth clients and the list of grant types, response types, and redirect URIs they support.
 - Allows you to select any combination of authorization server and client and associated options (with easy to use graphical UI) to test or demonstrate authentication use cases.
 - Allows you to use the Okta Sign-In Widget (configurable) or redirect using the /authorize and/or /token endpoints
 - Displays and decodes the resulting JWTs and includes a TTL timer for each token
-- Performs local token validation on the server side for authorization code grant requests using Okta JWT Verifier for Node.JS <https://github.com/okta/okta-oidc-js/tree/master/packages/jwt-verifier>.
+- Performs local token validation on the server side for authorization code grant requests using [Okta JWT Verifier](https://github.com/okta/okta-oidc-js/tree/master/packages/jwt-verifier) for Node.JS.
 - Allows you to invoke the /introspect endpoint to view token status
 - Displays all (and allows you to revoke) tokens for the selected client
 - Supports authorization code flow with PKCE for demo purposes